 5.3 Teams will be drawn into pots (A, B and C) representing eliminators but with no venue being assigned.
 (If the eliminator venues are not geographically clustered, the committee will then attempt to assign venues to each set of teams in order to minimise travel distances.)
 Teams representing host towers will be assigned to the eliminator at their home tower.

-5.4 Six teams will be seeded by taking the average placing of bands from the previous 3 years’ contests.
+5.4 Nine teams will be seeded by taking the average placing of bands from the previous 3 years’ contests.

-5.4.1 two teams will be seeded at each eliminator
+5.4.1 three teams will be seeded at each eliminator

 5.4.3 one team from each pot will be drawn at each eliminator